By Morgan

 In 2013, Erin Davis arrived at The Land with a film crew.
 Suzanna drove over for a visit, and put Erin and I on the phone to say hello.
-We didn’t get long to talk though, as Erin had to go suddenly as the children were “launching the boat”.
+We didn’t get long to talk though, as Erin had to go suddenly as the children were “launching the boat.”

 And here is the boat that they launched.
-Check out Pop-Up Zan's blogpost here about that particular visit to The Land.

 And here is the boat that they launched.
-Check out Pop-Up Zan’s blog post about that particular visit to The Land.

 Most excitingly, you’ll get to meet Erin Davis herself, and ask her all the ‘behind the scene’ questions you can think of!
 We are excited to have her at the Campference with us.